anarchivist/bclc-2014-presentation/presentation.md

 ![](images/maxwell-3.png)

 <div role="note" class="note">
-Luckily, NCHS works with the Minnesota Digital Library, which manages their digital collections.
+Luckily, Nicolett County Historical Society works with the Minnesota Digital Library, which manages their digital collections.
 Luckily, MDL works with DPLA.
 And, luckily for you, you’ve found DPLA and all of the Maxwell Automobile images available from six institutions across the US, including that one from the NCHS.
 </div>